Darwin–Wedgwood family: Charles Darwin

 The most prominent member of the family, Charles Darwin, proposed the first coherent theory of evolution by means of natural and sexual selection.

 Charles Robert Darwin (1809–1882) was a son of Robert Waring Darwin and Susannah Wedgwood.
 He married Emma Wedgwood (1808–1896), a daughter of Josiah Wedgwood II and Elizabeth Allen.
 Charles's mother, Susannah, was a sister to Emma's father, Josiah II.
 Thus, Charles and Emma were first cousins.
+Charles' sister Caroline married Emma's brother, Josiah Wedgwood III.

 The Darwins had ten children, three of whom died before reaching maturity.